mauroporras/game-of-drones/README.md

 ## I would have used...

-- If the exercise were more extense, I would have used Redux.
-After all,
-  [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)
+- If the exercise was more extense, I would have used Redux.
+After all, [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367)